Relationships • Conflicts

 It’s natural to imagine that the highest virtue in love would be kindness and, a close second, politeness.

-But there is an odd danger lurking here: a relationship where we are overly polite, where there is not enough directness, where things go wrong not because of a lack of tenderness or serenity but because of a stifling excess of manners, because there aren’t enough raised voices, insults, legitimate furies and moments where both partners feel free to call each other idiots and much worse.
+But there is an odd danger lurking here: a relationship where we are overly polite, where there is not enough directness, where things go wrong not because of a lack of tenderness or serenity but because of a stifling excess of manners.
+What’s missing is the productive intensity of angry love — not the cruel or vindictive kind, but the sort that allows for raised voices, occasional insults, legitimate furies and moments where both partners feel free to call each other idiots and much worse, in the name of emotional truth.

 Many of us have implicitly been taught in childhood that disappointments are best swallowed quietly.
 Perhaps a parent was very fragile or they were very volatile, so that we feared either annihilating them or provoking them unbearably by giving vent to our more honest feelings.
 We grew up polite and good but also in danger of feeling inwardly dead and convinced that no one could witness us as we are and still love us.